-This programme provides these students with the opportunity to apply for an optional internship with a law firm or non-governmental organisation in order to gain valuable work experience.
-Internships are extremely worthwhile as they enable students to put the knowledge and skills acquired in Year 1 and Year 2 into practice and help inform future career choices.
+This programme provides these students with the opportunity to apply for an internship with a law firm or non-governmental organisation in order to gain valuable work experience.
+Internships are extremely worthwhile as they help inform future career choices and enable students to put the knowledge and skills acquired in Year 1 and Year 2 into practice.